 Let’s define a Democrat as a leftist who desires to overtax the corporations and abolish freedom in the economic sphere.

 You said hiring a house cleaner would solve our cleaning problems because we both have full-time jobs.
 Now, look what happened.
-Every week she unplugs the toaster oven and leaves it that way.
+Every week, after cleaning the toaster oven, our house cleaner leaves it unplugged.
 I should never have listened to you about hiring a house cleaner.

 See Begging the Question.